Chatime: Expansion

 Chatime's parent company, La Kaffa International Co.
 Ltd., debuted on Taiwan's Emerging Stock Market (興櫃市場) in December 2012 at NT$168 per share under the stock code 2732.
-It is the only publicly listed bubble tea company in Taiwan.

 Products

 The brand's best-selling drink is its Chatime "pearl" milk tea.
 The brand has a variety of drinks under categories such as milk tea, fresh tea, fruit tea, "oriental pop tea", "QQ" jelly (Not available in Australia), "mousse", juices, smoothies and coffee.
 Its products are available with less sugar.

 Typically, Chatime products come with a variety of toppings such as "pearls", while "QQ" jelly is a mixture of "pearls" and nata de coco.

 Some products are only available in certain countries.
 For example, in Malaysia, Chatime introduced three flavours in collaboration with Horlicks from GlaxoSmithKline.

 Locations

-As of 2018, Chatime is present in 62 countries and territories.
+As of 2026, Chatime is present in 64 countries and territories.